sheikhnavezz/sheikhnavezz/README.md

    ✨ "Some words about me " ✨</h1>
 <h2><p>
-    A person to whom computers facinate more than humans, a person with great interest in Coding, curious to knowing the behind the process of software.
+    A person to whom computers facinate more than humans, a person with great interest in Coding, curious to know behind the process of software.

     A person who is also DEV | Devops Engg. | Linux Admin " Corrupt fear US, The Honest Support US, The Heroic join US, Everyone Expect US..!! "